Wheest/wheest.github.io/_posts/2019-08-08-gcc_building.md

 <img src="/assets/gnu.png" width="1024">

 Hello neighbours.
 Another dry one today, intended first and foremost for myself before I wrote this post, and secondly for anyone coming after me in a similar boat.

 Due to working on a reproducibility study, it was necessary for me to build some old compiler versions, that no longer existed on package repositories.

 I encountered a number of build errors during this time, and have documented how I solved them.
 As a post, it isn't bringing many insights, and serves as a curation of disparate Stack Overflow and other sources that I used to solve my issues.

 <!--more-->

 This guide was created via a Debian-based distribution, but you should be able to apply it to others.
 I'm running on an x86 system, and due to some errors was forced to use the configure flag `--disable-multilib`.
 Only use this if you encounter the relevant error described below.

 First, you need to download the gcc source code using svn.
 For example, to get version 4.5.1, use

 `svn co svn://gcc.gnu.org/svn/gcc/tags/gcc_4_5_1_release gcc`

 For other versions, see [the gcc docs](https://gcc.gnu.org/svn.html).
 The SVN tag for GCC X.Y.Z is of the form gcc_X_Y_Z_release.

 Make the gcc directory your working directory, and run

 `./configure --prefix=$(pwd) --enable-languages=c,c++,fortran --disable-werror`

-When this suceeds, you can then run:
+When this succeeds, you can then run:

 `make bootstrap-lean -j4`

-Ultimately, I wanted an installable `.deb` package, so once compiling was finsihed, I ran `checkinstall`.
+Ultimately, I wanted an installable `.deb` package, so once compiling was finished, I ran `checkinstall`.
 Make sure to set a version number during configuration.

 Now, here are the errors I encountered, and how I fixed them.
 Solutions were discovered via search-engine-fu, and trial & error.

 ## The errors and their solutions